Explore the Agenda

 • Defining clear ownership and accountability for safety checks during the transition phase to avoid delays and downtime

-3:40 pm Fireside Chat: Harnessing AI & Digital Tools to Improve the Quality of EHS Operations Through Proactive Risk Identification & Thorough Reporting
+3:45 pm Audience Discussion: Harnessing AI & Digital Tools to Improve the Quality of EHS Operations Through Proactive Risk Identification & Thorough Reporting

 • Leveraging AI benchmarks company EHS procedures against legal regulations to drive compliance by identifying gaps that need to be addressed